futoin/specs/draft/ftn13_secure_vault.md

 Secure Vault (SV) is assumed to be a FutoIn service with the following characteristics:

 1. Sensitive data must never get exposed outside of service in unencrypted form.
+    - However, it may be allowed to expose it for performance reasons, if it does not jeopardize not related security scopes.
 2. All sensitive data stored externally must be encrypted and decrypted inside the SV itself.
 3. There must be a small enough secret to unlock the rest of data.
 Management of such